ionic-team/ionic-framework/BREAKING.md

 - `ion-picker-legacy` and `ion-picker-legacy-column` have been removed.
 The legacy picker component has been replaced with an inline picker component.
    - Usages such as `ion-picker-legacy` or `IonPickerLegacy` should be changed to `ion-picker` and `IonPicker`, respectively.
+- Remove any usages of `pickerController`.
+If using React, remove any usages of the `useIonPicker` hook.
+These controller-based APIs have been removed.
+Use the inline picker component instead.
+- Remove any usages of the `PickerOptions`, `PickerButton`, `PickerColumn`, and `PickerColumnOption` type exports.
+These types were associated with the legacy picker and have been removed.

 <h4 id="version-9x-router-outlet">Router Outlet</h4>